 What about adverse reactions?

 The great majority of side effects that follow a vaccination are minor and don’t last long.
 The most common side effect is some pain, redness and swelling at the injection site.
 This inflammatory response is a sign that your immune system is responding to the vaccine as it should.

 Symptoms such as a mild fever or tiredness are also signs that your immune system is building a protective response to the vaccine.
 More serious allergic reactions or other side effects from vaccines are extremely rare.
-In fact, the risk of developing serious side effects from an infectious disease is greater than from the vaccine directed against it.
+Such side effects occur much less often with

 Sometimes, it may seem as though a vaccination causes another medical condition to develop, even though the vaccine is not related at all.
 When two events happen simultaneously or within a short interval of time, that doesn’t necessarily mean that one has directly caused the other.
 In many cases, an illness can occur by chance at the same time as a vaccine is given, or the first clinical signs of a chronic condition may start to appear at the same time as a child follows a typical immunisation schedule.
 These are events that would happen anyway, regardless of whether or not someone receives a vaccine.

 One commonly used example of this is the alleged link between the MMR vaccine and autism.
 The first clinical signs of autism typically appear in the second year of life, which happens to be the same time that the MMR vaccine is given to children.
 This does not mean, however, that the vaccine is the cause—many comprehensive studies have shown that rates of autism diagnoses are the same among children who have and have not been vaccinated.